OIDC Authentication

 In addition to individual users, OIDC integration can be used to synchronize groups from OIDC-compliant identity providers to Graylog teams.
 You enable group synchronization in the configuration menu after the initial steps completed above.

 You can complete the following steps directly after the section above.
-Or, to add group synchronization to an existing authentication service, click Edit in Actions column for the service on the All Authentication Services page.
+Or, to add group synchronization to an existing authentication service, click Edit in the Actions column for the service on the All Authentication Services page.

-3. Select Finish & Save Service to being group sync.
+Select Finish & Save Service.

-Activation and Sign On
+Activation and Sign In

 After you configure the service, activate your current service provider to enable the authentication protocol.

-1. Click the Authentication Services tab to return to the All Authentication Services page.
+Click the Authentication Services tab to return to the All Authentication Services page.

-2. Click Activate in the Actions column for the service you want to activate.
+Click Activate in the Actions column for the service you want to activate.

 Set the Google hd Claim Authentication Parameter